 Q: Can my spouse and I switch who is the primary person and who is the dependent?

 A: Yes.
 You may change which spouse or partner is primary and which is the dependent once a year during the open enrollment period.
 The change will be effective as of January 1 following the open enrollment period.

 A: The Buyback amount, currently $2,000, is paid to employees through a payroll check.
 Retirees enrolled in the Smart Savings program also receive the Buyback amount.
 For these retirees, checks will be issued in the beginning of the year for which the coverage is being declined.
-The Buyback amount is taxable, and will be reported to the IRS in the W-2 for employees and on a MISC-1099 for retirees.
+The Buyback amount is taxable, and will be reported to the IRS in the W-2 for active employees and on a MISC-1099 for retired employees.

 NASSAU COUNTY SMART SAVINGS PROGRAM